 REU students work with a faculty mentor to establish objectives for their research, and students create and present research findings.
 UW faculty conduct weekly presentations and lead group discussions on graduate schools, writing research papers, and creating and presenting posters.
 At the end of the summer, REU students present their work at a university-wide research symposium.

 Questions?
-Please contact CNT Executive and Education Director, Eric Chudler.
+Please contact CNT Executive and Education Director, Dr. Eric Chudler.